myopicmage/aiti/Players/1 - Setting/4 - Cities.md

 - Combination of extensive meadows and glens, and a lush valley where the Greatmother Tree is centered
 - Inhabitants are jovial, dressed in attire similar to faeries, and are very protective of life and each other

-Canopy is less a city in the traditional sense and more of a set of villages in close proximity that decided to work together for the common good.
+Deep within the heart of the Mother Forest, Canopy is less a city in the traditional sense and more of a set of villages in close proximity that decided to work together for the common good.
 It is dominated by the Greatmother Tree, which since the death of The Life has become a sort of *de facto* city hall and place of government.

 Several enclaves of druids call Canopy and the surrounding areas their home, and the largest remaining enclave of the Children of Life make their home next to the Greatmother Tree.
 When The Life was alive and the Portal of Portals still operational, the tree glowed with the constant magic running through it, but now it almost seems to wilt.